sawthiha/python_for_data_science/README.md

 If you are still curious after working through all the notebooks have a look at the extra notebooks for useful extra information.

-## Basic Requirements
+## Minimum requirements
-If you have installed the Anaconda 3.x distribution as described above you will have met the basic requirements necessary to begin working, otherwise having the following installed is a basic requirement for doing this course:
+If you have installed the Anaconda 3.x distribution as described above you will have fulfilled the basic requirements necessary to begin working.
+Otherwise, please ensure you have the following installed before starting the course:

 * Python 3.x (2.x would work as well)
 * IPython 4.x (with **notebook support**) or Jupyter:
+* matplotlib library
+* NumPy library

+To check if these are installed you can run the following:

+* `python -V`
+* `ipython -V`
-    * `pip install ipython[notebook]` (OR)
+* `pip show matplotlib`
-    * `pip install jupyter`
+* `pip show numpy`

 N.B. these coursenotebooks are written in **Python 3**, if you are running Python 2, you might want to consider adding Python 3 to your system.
-If you are not sure which version of Python you are running then open a  _Terminal_, and type the following command:

-    python -V

 ### Acknowledgements
 This repository was edited from `python-in-a-notebook` by [Valerio Maggio](https://github.com/leriomaggio/python-in-a-notebook).